Competition filters

 • Crypto Top-10 Long - Trading should commence from January 1, 2014.

-To ensure compliance, review your strategy code:
+Review your strategy code:

 1. Verify the data range being loaded.
 Define the appropriate time frame as follows: